10 Bipolar Disorder Facts You Should Know About

 1.)
 Bipolar Disorder is Characterized by Shifts that Look Like Depression

-Often referred to as “mood episodes,” the number one characteristic of bipolar disorder involves dramatic shifts in one’s behavior and moods.
-Normally, there are two distinct types of shifts that occur: ¹
+Often referred to as “mood episodes,” the number one characteristic of bipolar disorder involves dramatic shifts in one’s behavior and temper.
+Two distinct types of shifts occur: ¹

-1. Manic – When one is filled with energy and has a heightened sense of creativity and euphoria.
+1. Manic – When you’re filled with energy and a heightened sense of creativity and euphoria.

-2. Depression – When one experiences low feeling, such as sadness, worriedness, emptiness, and a lack of energy.
+2. Depression – When you experience low feelings, such as sadness, worriedness, emptiness, and a lack of energy.

 2.)
 Manic Episodes are Complex

-Symptoms of mania are much harder to determine than those of depression.
-Sometimes, mania symptoms can seem beneficial for someone.
+Symptoms of mania are more difficult to identify than those of depression.
+Sometimes, mania symptoms can seem beneficial.
 For example, if you’re getting a lot done at work due to your manic episode, your boss may congratulate you on the good effort.

-However, being as mania is usually followed by a depressive episode, it’s very important to identify the symptoms.
+However, since mania is usually followed by a depressive episode, it’s not a positive trait.
+Symptoms of a manic episode include:

 • Abnormal amount of increased energy